Saurav-Pant/Blood-Donation-Project/README.md

      git commit -m "Add feature XYZ"
      ``
 6. **Creating a New Branch**
-   -Before starting work on a new feature or bug fix, create a new branch with your GitHub profile name:
+   - Before starting work on a new feature or bug fix, create a new branch with your GitHub profile name:
    ```bash
       git checkout -b your-github-profile-name
     ``